pangwuu/GaitVision/PCA Small Web App/README.md

 > *   **On macOS:** Right-click on a file or folder, hold down the `Option` key, and select "Copy [item name] as Pathname".
 > *   **On Windows:** Hold down the `Shift` key and right-click on a file or folder, then select "Copy as path".
 >
 > You can then paste this path directly into the terminal after typing `cd `.
+Ensure you provide quotes around the file path as well.

 ## Step 3: Create and Activate a Virtual Environment (Recommended)